Remod-org/Photog/README.md

 If leaveOpen is true, the frame will continue to be targeted by subsequent snapshots.
 Note that, if lockOnPaint is true, you will not be able to transfer a snapshot.

-If overlayPhotographerName is true, the Steam name of the photographer will be overlayed on the photo item and the frame.
+If overlayPhotographerName is true, the Steam name of the photographer will be overlaid on the photo item and the frame.

 ## TODO
   1. Provide more flexibility about how and when photos can be updated.